The Structural Complexity of Matrix-Vector Multiplication: Introduction

 \begin{restatable}{theorem}{thmdynamiclaplaciansolver}{(Dynamic Laplacian Solver). } There is a dynamic algorithm that, given a dynamic graph $G=(V,E)$ with corrupted VC-dimension bounded by $d$, maintains a Laplacian system solver.
 The data structure supports queries that receive a vector $b\in\R^{|V|}$ and error parameter $\epsilon > 0$.
 Then, in $\tilde O(n^{2-1/d}\log 1/\epsilon)$ time, the algorithm returns the (approximate) solution $x$ to $\mL x^* = b$ where $\|x-x^*\|_\mL \le \epsilon \|x^*\|_\mL$.
-Each vertex update to $G$ takes $\tilde O(n)$ time. \end{restatable} Using the fast dynamic Laplacian solver, we maintain dynamic effective resistances of a graph, which is a critical computation for graph clustering \citep{alev2017graphclusteringusingeffective}, fault-tolerant computing \citep{Ghosh2008}, network analysis \citep{4698231,anand2023pseudorandomnessstickyrandomwalk,anand2025meanfieldsamplingcooperativemultiagent}, and biological systems \citep{APPRECIATE}, as it signifies the degree of connectivity between two vertices.
-The effective resistance $r_G(a,b)$ between vertex $a$ and vertex $b$ in a graph $G$ is a graph-theoretic analog of leverage scores that represents the energy needed to route one unit of electric flow from $a$ to $b$, and has a natural linear algebraic formulation: let $\mathbf{e}_i$ denote the $i$-th standard basis vector.
-Then, for all $a,b\in V$, $r_G(a,b) = (\mathbf{e}_a-\mathbf{e}_b)^\top\mL^\dagger (\mathbf{e}_a-\mathbf{e}_b)$, where $\mL$ is the Laplacian of $\mG$.
-Finally, $\mL^\dagger$ denotes the Moore-Penrose pseudoinverse of $\mL$.
+Each vertex update to $G$ takes $\tilde O(n)$ time. \end{restatable} With the fast dynamic Laplacian solver, we maintain dynamic effective resistances, which is a critical subroutine in graph clustering \citep{alev2017graphclusteringusingeffective}, fault-tolerant computing \citep{Ghosh2008}, network analysis \citep{4698231,anand2023pseudorandomnessstickyrandomwalk,anand2025meanfieldsamplingcooperativemultiagent}, and biological systems \citep{APPRECIATE}, as it measures the connectivity between two vertices.
+The effective resistance $r_G(a,b)$ between vertices $a$ and $b$ in a graph $G$ is a graph-analog of leverage scores that represents the energy needed to route one unit of electric flow from $a$ to $b$.
+Formally, let $\mathbf{e}_i$ denote the $i$-th standard basis vector.
+Then, for all $a,b\in V$, $r_G(a,b) = (\mathbf{e}_a-\mathbf{e}_b)^\top\mL^\dagger (\mathbf{e}_a-\mathbf{e}_b)$, where $\mL$ is the Laplacian of $G$ and $\mL^\dagger$ is the Moore-Penrose pseudoinverse of $\mL$.

-\begin{restatable}{theorem}{thmdynamiceffectiveresistance}{(Dynamic Effective Resistance). } There is a dynamic algorithm that, given a dynamic graph $G=(V,E)$ with corrupted VC-dimension bounded by $d$, maintains effective resistances in $G$.
-The data structure supports queries that receive a pair of vertices $u,v\in V$ and error parameter $\epsilon > 0$.
-Then, in $\tilde O(n^{2-1/d}\log 1/\epsilon)$ time, the algorithm returns a $(1\pm\epsilon)$-approximation of the effective resistance.
-Moreover, each node update to $G$ in the dynamic data structure takes $\tilde O(n)$ time. \end{restatable}
+\begin{restatable}{theorem}{thmdynamiceffectiveresistance}{(Dynamic Effective Resistance). } There is a dynamic algorithm that, given a dynamic graph $\smash{G=(V,E)}$ with corrupted VC-dimension bounded by $d$, maintains effective resistances in $G$.
+The data structure supports queries that receive a pair of vertices $u,v\in V$ and error parameter $\smash{\epsilon > 0}$.
+Then, in $\smash{\tilde O(n^{2-1/d}\log 1/\epsilon)}$ time, the algorithm returns a $\smash{(1\pm\epsilon)}$-approximation of the effective resistance.
+Moreover, each node update to $G$ in the dynamic data structure takes $\smash{\tilde O(n)}$ time. \end{restatable}